 A disregard for any of the seven listed behaviors will constitute a Level I Offense.
 All Level I Offenses are handled exclusively by the classroom teacher.
 The teacher has an unlimited amount of corrective actions that can be employed to ensure that the seven behaviors are followed.
 After-school detentions are only one of the possibilities.
-Other consequences may include loss of privileges such as field trips, assemblies, activities, etc.
+Other consequences may include loss of privileges such as field trips, assemblies, lunch detentions, loss of recess, other activities, etc.